 "Eighty percent of the reason being a kid sucks is you can't drive.
 You can't just zoom across town whenever you feel like it, you've got to wait for Mom or Dad to get home, or save up your allowance for cab fare, or latch onto the back of a garbage truck.
 Your ability to participate in adult-level adventures is thus severely limited."

-In fiction, this is usually ignored.
-In youth fiction with protagonists 12 and under, such children should fall under the situation mentioned above.
-Instead, they will wander about their town, the country, or even the world with little adult supervision or even concern.
-They'll ride down to their friend's house on the other side of town and go to local venues that aren't anywhere close to their own house.
-Hell, if plot calls for it, sometimes they'll go down to the next town by themselves, or even the next state or country, with little to no outcry from parents, guardians, or child protection services.
+Pre-teens in fiction will wander about their town, the country, or even the world, with little adult supervision or even concern.
+They'll ride down to their friend's house on the other side of town and go to places that aren't anywhere close to their own house.

-This trope is often justified up until the mid-eighties, when media-promoted fears of kidnapping and strangers caused parents and society to clamp down on the freedom of children to wander unsupervised.
+It was in the mid-eighties when media-promoted fears of kidnapping and strangers caused parents and society to clamp down on the freedom of children to wander unsupervised.
 Before then, kids were commonly allowed much more latitude, particularly in the summer months, concerning what they did and where they went, often taking off on their bikes to local shopping centers, swimming pools, libraries, or woods.
-Particularly in a Close-Knit Community where other adults would notice and intervene in cases of danger.
+This was the particular case in a Close-Knit Community where other adults would notice and intervene in cases of danger.

 open/close all folders

 In general, you'll note there are a fair number of examples here, but a lot of this ties in to Japanese cultural perspectives on what's appropriate and safe for children; see the "Real Life" entry below.